MonochromeCMS/Monochrome/README.md

  My attempt at a generic manga CMS

 ## Usage
-Monochrome requires (at least for now) a copy of this repository, [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) to run.
+Monochrome requires a copy of this repository, [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) to run.

 Once those requirements are fulfilled you need to set up your [.env](#environment-settings) and simply run